dreamfactorysoftware/javascript-sdk/README.md

 This repo contains a sample address book application for JavaScript that demonstrates how to use the DreamFactory REST API.
 It includes new user registration, user login, and CRUD for related tables.

-#Getting DreamFactory on your local machine
+## Installing DreamFactory on your local machine

-To download and install DreamFactory, follow the instructions [here](http://wiki.dreamfactory.com/DreamFactory/Installation).
-Alternatively, you can create a [free hosted developer account](http://www.dreamfactory.com) at www.dreamfactory.com if you don't want to install DreamFactory locally.
+To download and install DreamFactory, choose the desired installation package [here](https://www.dreamfactory.com/downloads-interstitial).

-#Configuring your DreamFactory instance to run the app
+## Configuring your DreamFactory instance to run the app

 - Enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for development purposes.
     - In the admin console, navigate to the Config tab and click on CORS in the left sidebar.